jinkscad/CyberNewsHub/QUICKSTART.md

 ## First Steps After Starting

-1. Click **"🔄 Fetch Latest News"** to aggregate articles from all sources
+1. Click **"Fetch Latest News"** to aggregate articles from all sources
 2. Wait a few moments for the fetch to complete
 3. Browse articles, use filters, and search!